sdsmart/Text_Analytics_Homework_2/README.md

 The description of the project can be found in the DOCX file included in the repository.

-The edit_distance.py script includes a function that implements the dynamic calculation of the "edit distance" between two strings.
+The edit_distance.py script includes a function that implements the dynamic calculation of the "Edit Distance" between two strings.

 Run Instructions
 ----------------